 Subject to applicable limitations, Dutch taxes withheld from a distribution paid to you at a rate not exceeding the rate provided in the U.S./ NL Income Tax Treaty will be eligible for credit against your U.S. federal income tax liability.
 As described in "- Taxation - Dutch Taxation" above, under limited circumstances we may be permitted to deduct and retain from the withholding a portion of the amount that otherwise would be required to be remitted to the taxing authorities in the Netherlands.
 If we withhold an amount from dividends paid to you that we then are not required to remit to any taxing authority in the Netherlands, the amount in all likelihood would not qualify as a creditable tax for U.S. federal income tax purposes.
 We will endeavor to provide you with information concerning the extent to which we have applied the reduction described above to dividends paid to you.
 The limitation on foreign taxes eligible for credit is calculated separately with respect to specific classes of income.
-For this purpose, dividends distributed by us with respect to the common shares generally will constitute "passive income" or, in the case of certain U.S. holders, "financial services income."
-For taxable years beginning after December 31, 2006, dividend income generally will constitute "passive category income" or in the case of certain U.S. holders, "general category income."
+For this purpose, dividends distributed by us with respect to the common shares generally will constitute "passive income" or, in the case of certain U.S. holders, "general category income."
 The use of foreign tax credits is subject to complex rules and limitations.
 In lieu of a credit, a U.S. holder who itemizes deductions may elect to deduct all of such holder's foreign taxes in the taxable year.
 A deduction does not reduce tax on a dollar-for-dollar basis like a credit, but the deduction for foreign taxes is not subject to the same limitations applicable to foreign tax credits.
 You should consult your own tax advisor to determine whether and to what extent a credit would be available to you.